lallemel/CharmDimuon-Generator/README.md

 python3 fix_primary.py -f <H5 FILE NAME>
 ```

 This will generate two files: a .h5 file and a .lic file.
-The .h5 file contains data for the incoming muon (anti)neutrino, the outgoing (anti)muon and a generic hadron carrying the rest of the energy.
+The .h5 file contains data for the incoming muon neutrino, the outgoing muon and a generic hadron carrying the rest of the energy.

 ## Config and Data Files Generation